-- Private homes and vehicles - Outdoor seating, serving areas, balconies, and courtyards of bars, restaurants, casinos, facilities that operate slot machines, pari-mutuel wagering facilities, and off-track wagering facilities, such as the Fair Grounds. - All other outdoor locations, unless listed on page 3 above - Private and semi-private rooms in nursing homes, assisted living facilities, and other longterm care facilities, when requested by all occupants in writing - Tobacco businesses and electronic smoking device businesses (vape shops) - Cigar bars, as defined in the ordinance, legally operating on or before December 31, 2014 or with a pending application to operate as of March 6, 2015 that is ultimately approved by City Council.
+- Private homes and vehicles. - Outdoor seating, serving areas, balconies, and courtyards of bars, restaurants, casinos, facilities that operate slot machines, pari-mutuel wagering facilities, and off-track wagering facilities, such as the Fair Grounds. - All other outdoor locations, unless listed on page 4. - Private and semi-private rooms in nursing homes, assisted living facilities, and other long-term care facilities, when requested by all occupants in writing. - Tobacco businesses and electronic smoking device businesses (vape shops). - Cigar bars, as defined in the ordinance, legally operating.
 However, smoking is limited to cigars. - Hookah bars, as defined in the ordinance, legally operating on or before December 31, 2014.
-However, smoking is limited to hookahs. - Convention facilities during Mardi Gras Balls - Locations specific to the tobacco industry - Workplaces of manufacturers, importers, wholesalers, and distributors of tobacco products, tobacco leaf dealers and processors, and tobacco storage facilities - Convention facilities when used for professional meetings and trade shows not open to the public produced or organized by tobacco or electronic smoking device businesses or convenience store associations where tobacco products are displayed - o Indoor and outdoor locations of hotels and motels when used for private functions related to professional meetings and trade shows not open to the public produced or organized by tobacco or electronic smoking device businesses
+However, smoking is limited to hookahs. - Convention facilities during Mardi Gras Balls. - Locations specific to the tobacco industry. - Workplaces of manufacturers, importers, wholesalers, and distributors of tobacco products, tobacco leaf dealers and processors, and tobacco storage facilities. - Convention facilities when used for professional meetings and trade shows not open to the public produced or organized by tobacco or electronic smoking device businesses or convenience store associations where tobacco products are displayed. - Indoor and outdoor locations of hotels and motels when used for private functions related to professional meetings and trade shows not open to the public produced or organized by tobacco or electronic smoking device businesses.